Network SouthEast

 Network SouthEast (NSE) was one of the three passenger sectors of British Rail created in 1982.
-NSE mainly operated commuter rail trains within Greater London and inter-urban services in densely populated South East England, although the network went as far west as Exeter.
+NSE mainly operated commuter rail trains within Greater London and inter-urban services in densely populated South East England, although the network went as far west as Exeter and also covered the inner East of England.
 Before 1986, the sector was originally known as London & South Eastern.

 During the privatisation of British Rail, it was gradually divided into a number of franchises.